GeoDaCenter/opioid-policy-scan/Policy_Scan/data_final/metadata/Acesss_Hospitals_MinDistance.md

 ### Data Source(s) Description:
 Hospital locations were sourced from [CovidCareMap Healthcare System Capacity data](https://github.com/covidcaremap/covid19-healthsystemcapacity/tree/master/data), an aggregated dataset which sources data from the [Healthcare Cost Report Information System (HCRIS)](https://www.cms.gov/Research-Statistics-Data-and-Systems/Downloadable-Public-Use-Files/Cost-Reports/Hospital-2010-form) and [Definitive Healthcare](https://coronavirus-resources.esri.com/datasets/definitivehc::definitive-healthcare-usa-hospital-beds?geometry=125.859%2C-16.820%2C-150.821%2C72.123).

-Zip code tract area (ZCTA) and Census Tract files were sourced from the U.S. Census, TIGER/Line Shapefiles 2018.
+Zip code tract area (ZCTA) and Census Tract files were sourced from the [US Census Bureau, TIGER/Line Shapefiles 2018](https://www.census.gov/geographies/mapping-files/time-series/geo/carto-boundary-file.html).

 ### Description of Data Source Tables:
-n/a
+n

 ### Description of Data Processing:
-Nearest euclidean distance in miles was calculated from the centroid of each tract/ZCTA to the nearest hospital location.
+Data was cleaned and prepared for analysis.
+Centroids were calculated for ZCTA and Census Tract geometries.
+For the nearest resource analysis, Euclidean distance was calculated from the centroid of each tract/ZCTA to the nearest hospital location.

 ### Key Variable and Definitions: